vmware-archive/apps-spring-cloud-services-code/lab-instructions/spring-cloud-config/spring-cloud-services.md

 b) Select the desired plan for the new service.
 ![select plan](resources/images/2_select_plan.png "select plan")

 c) Name the service `config-server`.
+Your space may be different.
 Click the Add button.
 ![configure](resources/images/3_configure.png "configure")

 d) In the ***Services*** list, click the ***Manage*** link under the listing for the new service instance.